ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-card/readme.md

 ## Examples

 Example of a bare-bones `ontario-card` component where the `label` and `description` for the card is provided.
-The default card type will be `basic`, and default header type will be `default`.

 ```html
 <ontario-card label="Card Title" description="Lorem Ipsum Lorem Ipsum"></ontario-card>